-The following theorem generalizes the Hahn-Banach separation theorem.
-Version (a) was originally stated for bounded sets $S$ however the assumption is not used in the proof. \\ It shows that the role of linear functionals in the classical convex setting in $\R^g$ can be taken over by linear matrix inequalities in the free setting.
+An important technique in classical convexity consists in the separation of a point from a convex set that does not not contain that point.
+The following theorem transfers the Hahn-Banach separation theorem (bipolar theorem) to the matrix convex setting.
+Version (a) was originally stated for bounded sets $S$ however the assumption is not used in the proof.
+It shows that the role of linear functionals in the classical convex setting in $\R^g$ can be taken over by linear matrix inequalities in the free setting.